GSA/code-gov/docs/FederalSourceCodeStudy/Series/study_overview.md

 Agencies purchase SW and customize as needed, often leading to SW purchasing and support that is costly, allows for little to no reuse, results in duplication of effort and spending across agencies, and overall yields poor quality. <sup>[5](#fn5) </sup><sup>[6](#fn6)</sup>

-In 2016, as a response to inefficiencies with software purchasing and reuse, the White House issued the [Federal Source Code Policy: Achieving Efficiency, Transparency, and Innovation through Reusable and Open Source Software](https://sourcecode.cio.gov/) or the FSCP.
+In 2016, in response to software purchasing and reuse inefficiencies, the White House issued the [Federal Source Code Policy: Achieving Efficiency, Transparency, and Innovation through Reusable and Open Source Software](https://sourcecode.cio.gov/) or the FSCP.

 The FSCP directed CFO Act agencies to do three things:
 1. Create an agency source code policy;